 Effective assessment tasks tend to engage and challenge students in the learning process and develop skills and knowledge, These tasks tend to be authentic, have explicit expectations, give constructive and timely feedback, and encourage self-assessment.
 The assessable elements of a task need to be aligned with the subject outcomes.

-There are many strategies that can be used when assessing student outcomes in relation to Indigenous knowledge and understandings.
+There are many strategies that can be used when assessing student outcomes in relation to First Nations knowledge and understandings.
 It is important to use a mixture of strategies that go deeper than simply knowing some facts about Indigenous Australians, and which allow students to see interrelationships and cultural contexts, and to actively engage them in affective, as well as cognitive, ways of knowing.
 Affective teaching and learning strategies allow students to engage with and develop an understanding of their own motivations, attitudes, behaviours, and roles as professionals.
 There are many strategies that can be used to achieve these types of knowing, and a few of these are mentioned below.
 Your DLT educational designer will also be able to help you to explore and design appropriate assessments.

 Keeping a journal in which students write regularly (preferably weekly) enables them to identify their emotional and personal as well as intellectual responses, and tracks the development of understanding as they progress through the subject and course.
 Requiring the students to maintain a weekly journal is also a way of optimising continuing engagement with the subject.
 The use of ePortfolios and in particular the software Pebblepad would assist in this level of engagement.
 Using ePortfolios provides more responsibility and control over individual learning development, making it an excellent tool for lifelong learning as it encourages regular review and reflection on learning and personal development.

-Since many of the important issues concerning Indigenous Australia have complex origins, often going back many generations, a deep understanding of the issues requires more than the ability perform under alien exam conditions.
+Since many of the important issues concerning First Nations peoples have complex origins, often going back many generations, a deep understanding of the issues requires more than the ability perform under alien exam conditions.
 Therefore, reasonably lengthy essays are another valuable form of assessment, since they enable the students to go into some depth about the issues and to make links between historical and contemporary events and their consequences.
 The essay questions can be written in such a way that they require extensive reading and reflection to answer them adequately.

 Setting a case study as an assignment can be very effective.
 Engagement at this level is critical.
-For example, the students select a topic of contemporary interest (such as Indigenous mental health and well-being), undertake a literature review, contact relevant Indigenous and other organisations (either in person or by accessing websites) to find out current policy and practice, and integrate the data into suggestions for the role of psychological theory and/or practice in addressing the issue.
+For example, the students select a topic of contemporary interest (such as First Nations mental health and well-being), undertake a literature review, contact relevant First Nations and other organisations (either in person or by accessing websites) to find out current policy and practice, and integrate the data into suggestions for the role of psychological theory and/or practice in addressing the issue.
 As educators we are then approaching the learning experience in a way that allows the student to make links with the content and their personal experience in the context of their emerging professional practice.

 Assessment tasks set in a 'real life' context tend to be more cognitively complex and interesting for students.
 These tasks also aid in the development of skills that have value beyond the assessment task itself.
-For example, a student may need to write a submission for a Senate Committee Inquiry as one of the Indigenous stakeholders.
+For example, a student may need to write a submission for a Senate Committee Inquiry as one of the First Nations stakeholders.
 To complete this task a student would need to be able to research the issue which may require contacting relevant Indigenous groups and develop empathy with the stakeholder.
 The Inquiry could also be run as a role play.

 Wicked problems are complex problems that often do not have one solution.
-Many social and cultural issues such as improving the health of Indigenous Australians, tend to be wicked problems as they involve a series of complex intertwined relationships (social, cultural, political, economic and others) where information may not be complete, requirements change from community to community and the problem itself is the symptom of another problem.
+Many social and cultural issues such as improving the health of First Nations Australians, tend to be wicked problems as they involve a series of complex intertwined relationships (social, cultural, political, economic and others) where information may not be complete, requirements change from community to community and the problem itself is the symptom of another problem.
 Rittel and Webber (1973) describe the ten characteristics of such problems.
-Confronting students with these types of problems allows them to broaden their understanding of Indigenous issues and to develop strategies to deal with such issues in their professional lives.
+Confronting students with these types of problems allows them to broaden their understanding of First Nations issues and to develop strategies to deal with such issues in their professional lives.

 Field trips or culture-immersion programs are potentially very valuable provided they are delivered appropriately and sensitively.
 These activities place the theory in context, facilitate the transfer of knowledge and influence student attitude and motivation.
 Students can be exposed to the multidimensional nature of issues.
 The interactions between people and the modelling that occurs during a field trip and cultural experience are also important considerations.